singh1114/best/_posts/2017-12-30-how-to-remove-extra-sensitive-information-from-git-commits.md

 ---
 layout: post
-title: How to remove extra sensitive information from git commits
+title: How to remove extra sensitive information from git commits and history
 date: 2017-12-30T07:46:54.178Z
 description: >-
   How to remove extra sensitive information from your commit history all